bohm/handouts/README.md

 This is a collection of TeX-based handouts and compact lecture notes from papers that I have read and presented.
-The collection is closely related to my (https://github.com/bohm/cheats/)[cheat sheet collection]; however, the usefulness of the handouts may be limited to those who attended the same lecture or wish to study a specific paper.
+The collection is closely related to my [cheat sheet collection](https://github.com/bohm/cheats/); however, the usefulness of the handouts may be limited to those who attended the same lecture or wish to study a specific paper.